lethek/FFmpeg.Loader/README.md

 //Locates a specific FFmpeg library with a version number provided by FFmpeg.AutoGen.
 Returns null if no matching library is found.
 IFileInfo Find(string name);

-//Search the defined search-locations for an FFmpeg library with a specific name and version and set FFmpeg.AutoGen to load from there.
+//Search the defined search-locations for an FFmpeg library with a specific name and version and loads it with FFmpeg.AutoGen.
+//Returns FFmpeg's self-reported version string (e.g. "4.4.2-0ubuntu0.22.04.1").
 //Throws DllNotFoundException if no matching library is found. string Load(string name, int version);

-//Search the defined search-locations for an FFmpeg library with a specific name (version provided by FFmpeg.AutoGen) and set FFmpeg.AutoGen to load from there.
+//Search the defined search-locations for an FFmpeg library with a specific name (version provided by FFmpeg.AutoGen) and loads it with FFmpeg.AutoGen.
+//Returns FFmpeg's self-reported version string (e.g. "4.4.2-0ubuntu0.22.04.1").
 //Throws DllNotFoundException if no matching library is found. string Load(string name = "avutil");
 ```